muberracatak/Parachute-Game/README.md

 ## Wanted to add to the project

-What I want to add to the game is to add different characters (these characters will be bad characters) to game is over when they touch them, to change the color and shape of the bricks and the background at regular intervals in the game.
+What I want to add to the game is passing through helicopters without touching them.At the end landing on a boat at the sea.
+I want add obstacles on passage routes.
+To change the color and shape of the bricks and the background at regular intervals in the game.